iyiolaosuagwu/react-number-pin-keypad/README.md

 - **`onKeyPress`**: A callback function triggered when a numeric or decimal key is pressed.
 Receives the pressed key as an argument.
 - **`onBackspace`**: A callback function triggered when the backspace key is pressed.
 - **`className`**: Optional.
 Additional CSS classes for custom styling.
+- **`type`**: Determines the mode of the keypad.
+  - `'default'`: Standard keypad with numbers and a decimal point.
+  - `'pin'`: Pin input mode with a hidden input display.
+The decimal point is hidden in this mode.
+- **`maxLength`**: (Optional) The maximum number of characters for pin input.
+Default is 4.
+- **`hiddenInputClassName`**: (Optional) Additional CSS classes for customizing the hidden input container in pin mode.
+- **`hiddenInputDotClassName`**: (Optional) Additional CSS classes for customizing the dots displayed in the hidden input for pin mode.

 ### Customization

 You can use Tailwind CSS classes to customize the appearance of the keypad.
 Add your own classes to the `Keypad` component using the `className` prop for flexibility.
+You can also style the hidden input and its dots when using the `pin` type by leveraging the `hiddenInputClassName` and `hiddenInputDotClassName` props.

 ## GitHub Repository